Riku1014/Amazon-Review-Data-EDA-Project-05/README.md

 *By understanding the dataset's structure and characteristics, we gained insights into its key features and prepared for the subsequent exploratory data analysis (EDA) phase.*

-## Exploratory Data Analysis (EDA)
-[Provide a deeper analysis of the dataset, including correlation analysis, distribution of key features, and any patterns or trends discovered.]

 ## Data Exploration and Visualization